What's all the fuss about workplaces really about? It's not like it can affect anything important like productivity... right?

-The amount of different ways you can design a workplace will blow your mind.
+The number of different ways you can design a workplace will blow your mind.
 Historically the major trends on workplace design seem to shift every ten to fifteen years or so.
 Remember all the cubicles?
 As time passes more organizations dare to explore more innovative alternatives.
 By pushing your limits and looking to see what others are doing you can change your workplace in ways you didn’t think was possible.
-For example; what’s up with all these pingpong-tables in offices?
+For example; what’s up with all these ping pong tables in offices?
 Is it just for fun or do they contribute to workplace productivity?

 Maybe you’ll need to optimize your mobility or maybe you’ll need to create new meeting rooms?
 When optimizing your mobility you make sure that as much of your needed equipment is mobile.
-Our CEO Andreas usually recommends portable tv-screens instead of stationary projectors, a portable speakerphone like the Jabra Speak instead of a stationary conference phone and of course using equipment that supports bluetooth, having a great wifi and using cloud services.
-These are just a few tips on how you can evolve your office into a mobile optimized unit where you dictate the conditions and not the office.
+Our CEO Andreas usually recommends portable tv-screens instead of stationary projectors, a portable speakerphone like the Jabra Speak instead of a stationary conference phone, and of course using equipment that supports Bluetooth, having great wifi and using cloud services.
+These are just a few tips on how you can evolve your office into a mobile-optimized unit where you dictate the conditions and not the office.

 Office layouts are a huge part of the office design and as we mentioned earlier the trends here are evident.
 From separate offices to cubicles to open floor plans.
 An office layout isn't just about the walls we put up and where we put them.
 It's about creating a layout that encourages creativity, favors communication and increases productivity.
 Again – shouldn't be so hard, right?